Holding meetings

 The section below applies to all societies

-The information below applies to all societies, no matter which Act they're currently registered under.
+This information applies to all societies.
+It doesn't matter which Act they're currently registered under.

 Guidance on running meetings